Under the Radar

 Most of the time we attract Police attention when we have made a simple mistake, lost concentration for a moment, or forgotten the speed limit.
 Many Highway Patrol Police are riders so they know why you ride and where you ride to get the thrills.

 Here are a few tips on avoiding Police attention so you can keep the cash in your pocket, keep your license and enjoy your riding.
-To stay “under the radar” consider these items:
+Police are trained to look for little signs or “cues” that suggest bigger issues might be just a round the corner.
+Older, experienced riders develop an understanding of these cues, mostly through hard and costly experience.
+Here are a few tips to stay “under the radar”:

 Police can issue up to four separate fines when they stop you.
 This often depends on whether you pass the “attitude test”.
 Police prefer to deal with people who admit they have done something wrong and are polite when accepting the fine.